 MassCEC has invested over $7.8 million in growing the offshore wind workforce through training programs, educational programs, and infrastructure projects.
 Through five rounds of funding, 32 awards have been granted to 20 unique organizations.

 Workforce Development Community of Practice

 MassCEC is building a comprehensive ecosystem of training providers, educational institutions, community development organizations, and others who can work collaboratively to develop training and educational pathways into and through the offshore wind industry.

 Offshore wind is a new, exciting industry in the U.S. Tens of thousands of new workers are needed to build, maintain, and operate the infrastructure that will soon provide power up and down the east coast.
 You may already have the expertise the industry is seeking!
 If not, training programs are available to get you started and help you advance.

 MassCEC operates two offshore wind facilities: the Wind Technology Testing Center in Boston and the New Bedford Marine Commerce Terminal on the South Coast of MA.
 We have also performed engineering studies on 19 coastal properties that are ideally situated to support the growing offshore wind industry.

 Multi-purpose facility designed to support the construction, assembly, and deployment of offshore wind projects, as well as handle bulk, break-bulk, container shipping and large specialty marine cargo

 Largest wind turbine testing facility in North America.
 Offers full suite of certification tests for turbine blades up to 90 meters in length and wind turbine prototype development methodologies

-Massachusetts' ports and harbors feature numerous under-utilized waterside facilities exist within Massachusetts ports and harbors, and many of these properties have potential to be repurposed to meet the needs of the new offshore wind industry.
+Massachusetts' ports and harbors feature numerous under-utilized waterside facilities, many of which have potential to be repurposed to meet the needs of the new offshore wind industry.
 We conducted two assessments of the existing conditions and redevelopment opportunities at these sites and have announced $180 million in investments in upgrades.